-In accordance with the Fire Safety and Safety of Places of Sports Act 1987 Local Authority should also certify Regulated Stands at non-designated sports grounds.
+In accordance with the Fire Safety and Safety of Places of Sports Act 1987 the local authority should also certify regulated stands at non-designated sports grounds.

 There are two forms of safety certificates:

-Sports Grounds that have been issued with the General Safety Certificate and intend to use their ground for any other, non-sport activities i.e. firework dispalys, music concerts, stunt shows, etc should ensure that these activities are included within the terms of their certificate.
-Otherwise it will be necessary to apply in writting for a Special Safety Certificate at least 28 days before the planned event.
+Sports grounds that have been issued with the general safety certificate and intend to use their ground for any other, non-sport activities i.e. firework displays, music concerts, stunt shows, etc should ensure that these activities are included within the terms of their certificate.
+Otherwise it will be necessary to apply in writting for a special safety certificate at least 28 days before the planned event.

 To be eligible for a safety certificate, you must comply with the terms and conditions of a certificate.

-A summary of the regulation relating to this licence can be found here:
+A summary of the regulation relating to this licence can be found on the legislation.gov website.

 Application Evaluation Process

 No. It is in the public interest that the authority must process your application before it can be granted.
-If you have not heard from the local authority within a reasonable period, please contact us using the contact details below.
+If you have not heard from us within a reasonable period, please contact us

-A sports ground operator may appeal against a decision through the Magistrates Court and the Court may give such directions as it thinks proper.
+A sports ground operator may appeal against a decision through the Magistrates Court and they may give such directions as it thinks proper.

 Making a complaint

-If you are concerned about the progress of your application or the quality of the service we provide, please contact us on the details below and we will endeavour to resolve any concerns you may have.
+If you are concerned about the progress of your application or the quality of the service we provide, please contact us.

 Safety of Sports Grounds